pablogpena/phylaCOI/scripts/3_otu_generation/README.md

   - `dplyr`

 ## Notes
-- The script automatically scans all phylum directories under the specified base path.
+- The script automatically scans all phylum directories under the OTU root.
 - Only OTUs with at least four unique sequences are evaluated.
 - Informative OTUs are defined by both minimum genetic (≥ 0.01) and geographic (≥ 1 m) distance thresholds.
 - This script complements `generate_otus.py` by identifying the most relevant OTUs for diversity and connectivity analyses.